Meghanath91/scheduler/README.md

 An application that allows the user to book appointments with selected interviewer throughout the week.
 The user can also edit and delete appointments.

 # Final Product
+ScreenShot of Home page Layout
 !["ScreenShot of Home page Layout"](https://github.com/Meghanath91/scheduler/blob/master/public/images/interview_scheduler1.jpg)
+ScreenShot of Creating an appointment
 !["ScreenShot of Creating an appointment"](https://github.com/Meghanath91/scheduler/blob/master/public/images/interview_scheduler2.jpg)
+ScreenShot of Deleting an appointment
 !["ScreenShot of Deleting an appointment"](https://github.com/Meghanath91/scheduler/blob/master/public/images/interview_scheduler4.jpg)
+ScreenShot of Deleting animation
 !["ScreenShot of Deleting animation"](https://github.com/Meghanath91/scheduler/blob/master/public/images/interview_scheduler5.jpg)

+This animation will show the overall working of Application
 !["Animation of application use"](https://github.com/Meghanath91/scheduler/blob/master/public/images/Interview%20Scheduler.gif)

 ## Getting started